Skip to Main Content

 Morning:

-This morning we will check out from the hotel after breakfast to drive to the nearby Nikola Tesla technical Museum Zagreb, for a visit and a presentation.
+We will check out from the hotel after breakfast to drive to the nearby Nikola Tesla Technical Museum for a visit and a presentation.
 Nikola Tesla was born in Croatia in the 19th century and was one of the greatest inventors and scientist in technological development of his time.
-He is best known for invention of the alternating current electricity supply system.
+He is best known for the invention of the alternating current (AC) electricity supply system.
 We’ll also discover many more inventions by this engineer, scientist, futurist, and physicist as we explore on site.
-In the museum we will see the models of some of his researches and we hear the lecture on his work.
+In the museum, we will see the models of some of his research and hear a lecture on his work.
 Today his name is associated mainly with Tesla cars but we will learn much more.
 After our museum visit, we will drive towards our next destination, Lovran.
 We will first drive for a panoramic visit of Rijeka.
 Rijeka is the most important transportation hub in the region and the third largest city in Croatia.
-It is administrative and cultural center with rich history and very important strategic point for Croatia.
+It is an administrative and cultural center with a rich history and very important strategic point for Croatia.

 Lunch: